NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/Workload-Factory-API-Samples/README.md

 - All scripts accept the `-h` option to display the help message, which includes the available options and their descriptions.

-Hopefully with these samples you'll be able to create your own scripts that use any the Workload Factory APIs.
+Hopefully with these samples you'll be able to create your own scripts that use any of the Workload Factory APIs.
 If you do create a new script, please consider contributing it back to this repository so that others can benefit from it.

 ## Available Scripts